 - Meet the qualifications for teaching in primary or secondary schools in their country of nationality or last legal residence;

-- Have a minimum of three years of teaching or related professional experience;
+- Have a minimum of two years (24 months) of teaching or related professional experience;

 - Satisfy the standards of the U.S. state in which they will teach;

-- Be seeking to enter the United States for the purpose of full-time teaching as a teacher of record at a primary or secondary accredited educational institution in the United States (pre-kindergarten teachers must teach full-time, and at the pre-kindergarten level, may teach only language immersion at an accredited host school);
+- Be seeking to enter the United States for the purpose of full-time teaching as a teacher of record at a primary (including pre-kindergarten) or secondary accredited educational institution in the United States (pre-kindergarten teachers must teach full-time, and at the pre-kindergarten level, may teach only language immersion at an accredited host school);

-- Possess sufficient proficiency in English language to participate in his or her program.
+- Possess sufficient proficiency in the English language.

 Sponsors are required to:

-- Screen and select qualified foreign teachers based on qualifications and also based on who can make a contribution to the education of students in the United States and who want to learn U.S. teaching methods; and
+- Screen and select qualified foreign teachers based on qualifications and also based on who can make a contribution to the education of students in the United States and who want to learn U.S. teaching methods;

 Sponsors must provide participants with the following information:

 - A summary of the significant components of the program, including fees and costs of the program, a written statement of the teaching requirements and related professional obligations; and

 - A written statement that clearly indicates the compensation package to be provided to the exchange visitor teacher and any other financial arrangements relevant to the program.